Flood insurance: In Canada

 Historically, Canada has experienced flood events in specific and predictable areas, making the risk highly concentrated and unaffordable for insurers and homeowners.
 As a result, there was no economic viability in implementing a federally sponsored flood insurance program that would be available to all homeowners.
 Canada is the only member of the Group of Eight (G8) where this was the case.
-Flood insurance offered by private companies and is not widely available to homeowners however after the 2013 Alberta flood some insurers have begun to offer more flood endowments in 2015.
+Flood insurance is offered by private companies and is not widely available to homeowners; however, after the 2013 Alberta flood, some insurers began to offer more flood endowments in 2015.
 While there is no federally sponsored flood insurance program, the federal government has aided in flood mitigation through the Federal-Provincial Flood Damage Reduction Program (FDRP) during the 1975-1990s and Disaster Financial Assistance Arrangements (DFAA).
 The outcome of the FDRP program was flood hazard and floodplain identification maps to limit development in flood-prone areas.
 The main challenges with these maps are accessibility and accuracy.

 Although the Federal Disaster Reduction Program (FDRP) aimed to equip provinces and municipalities with the tools to manage flood risk through mapping, land use planning, and public education, many of these efforts remain underfunded leading to inaccurate or outdated maps.
 For example, in Ontario, a 2013 study reported a $25 million funding gap, leaving most floodplain maps over 22 years old and available only in hard copy increasing the inaccessibility.
 In Alberta, outdated flood maps from 1992 were criticized after residents were encouraged to develop in areas inaccurately marked as low-risk.
 Similarly, in British Columbia, lack of funding was linked to 37.5% of the communities outdated maps and the Real Estate Association found that 69% of the province’s floodplain maps were 20 to 25 years old.
 Research suggests that Canadian private insurers could create new flood risk maps as they need instead of relying on governments similar to the United Kingdom model.
 In response to the 2013 Alberta floods, there has been more homeowner pressure for flood protection offerings in the form of overland water protection or overland flood insurance.
 This is partly attributed to the finding that 70% of homeowners believed their insurance policy included coverage for flood damage and therefore had their claim rejected.